Artists Space: Notable exhibitions and programming

 In 1979, the gallery hosted an exhibition of black-and-white photographs and charcoal drawings by white artist Donald Newman entitled "Nigger Drawings".
 Linda Goode Bryant of Just Above Midtown Gallery and her colleague Janet Henry mobilized a coalition of artists and critics including Lucy Lippard, Carl Andre, May Stevens, Edit DeAk, Faith Ringgold, and Howardena Pindell, who acted as the Black Emergency Cultural Coalition and published an open letter criticizing the exhibition.
 They also organized two "teach-in" demonstrations, but only one was successfully held as the gallery locked its doors.
 Another coalition of artists and critics including Roberta Smith, Laurie Anderson, Rosalind E. Krauss, Craig Owens, Douglas Crimp, and Stephen Koch published an open letter defending the exhibition and the choice of its title.
 Director Helene Winer argued that the context of the title was not racist in intention, and that art is "a territory where everything can be explored, discussed, revalued."
 She apologized, stating, "We were not politically or socially sensitive to the implications of using that title in a publicly funded art gallery.
 I feel very badly for those who were legitimately offended."
 Artists from the Black Emergency Cultural Coalition insisted on Artists Space being held accountable for the show in the "reality of social-political structure", while artist John Chandler called on Artists Space to "become the alternative space it is truly meant to be" and not "mirror the subtle racism that exists throughout the art world."

 In 2011, Artists Space offered its resources to movements like Strike Debt and Working Artists and the Greater Economy (W.A.G.E.), holding a series of lectures and meeting inciting dialogue on art's indisputable relation to politics.
 Artists Space formed a research partnership with W.A.G.E that led to the development of W.A.G.E's current certification program, which credits non-profit art organizations that commit to paying artists fees that meet their minimum payment standards.

+In 2013 Stefan Kalmar curated the group-exhibition Frozen Lakes, which revisited the Artist Space legacy around the picture generation from a younger post-appropriation group of artists.
+The exhibition included the work Lumpy Blue Sweater (2010) by Swiss conceptual artist Tobias Kaspar, with a hint to The Devil Wears Prada (2006) film and monologue on the color blue.
 From January to March 2016, Artists Space hosted the exhibition 91020000 by Cameron Rowland, wherein Rowland purchased various units from an affordable manufacturing company named Corcraft that relies on underpaid prison labor.
 For another work, Disengorgement, Rowland purchased 90 shares of Aetna, who previously issued slave insurance to slaveowners in order to establish the "Reparations Purpose Trust."
 The trust states that it is to be held until "the effective date of any official action by any branch of the United States government to make financial reparations for slavery."